This article will examine how to deal with sugar addiction.

-The Science of Sugar Addiction
+The Science Behind Sugar Cravings

-So, how does sugar addiction work?
+So, how might sugar “addiction” work?

 When humans find something pleasurable, dopamine levels in our brain surge.
 This effect is often seen with addictive drugs such as opiates.
 The area of our brain where this takes place is known as the ‘reward center’.